-PlayCleanGo: Education and outreach campaign targeted at outdoor recreationalists that encourages trail user to clean plant particles off their clothing and gear between recreation sites.
-We are a partner; through this partnership, we receive support with resources.
-(USDA Forest Service, the Minnesota Department of Natural Resources (MNDNR) campaign)
+PlavCleanGo: Education and outreach campaign targeted at outdoor recreationalists that encourages trail user to clean plant particles off their clothing and gear between recreation sites.
+We are a partner; through this partnership, we receive support with resources. (http://canadainvasives.ca/taking-action/playcleango/)